maximemucyo/Digital-Vault/README.md

 ## Setup

 ### Prerequisites
--PHP >= 8.0
+* PHP >= 8.0
--Composer
+* Composer
--A web server (Apache, Nginx, etc.)
+* A web server (Apache, Nginx, etc.)
--MySQL or PostgreSQL
+* MySQL or PostgreSQL
+* Google App Password You can get this by following the steps bellow on this link https://knowledge.workspace.google.com/kb/how-to-create-app-passwords-000009237
+* Pusher app key on https://pusher.com/

 ## Installation